kit-tm/KIRA-Rust/README.md

 This repository collects the different repositories used for the implementation of the routing architecture KIRA in Rust started by Moritz
 Hepp (2022) at the institute for telematics at KIT.

+## Status
+** This implementation is in version 0.0.0 (pre-MVP) and therefore is still work-in-progress in many parts. **

+For a working example see [DNS-DHT-Example](./examples/dns-4in6-tunnel-example/).

 ## Structure

 - [KIRA Routing Daemon](kirad): Contains the crate representing the routing daemon executable.